-- While most Canadian forest products already enter the EU duty-free, upon CETA’s provisional application, all Canadian forestry products will enjoy duty-free, quota-free market access to the EU.
-Current EU tariffs for forest products range from 2% to 10%.
+- While most Canadian forest products already enter the EU duty-free, with CETA, all Canadian forestry products now enjoy duty-free, quota-free market access to the EU.
+Pre-CETA EU tariffs for forest products ranged from 2% to 10%.

 - Canadian companies can also benefit from provisions in CETA related to regulatory cooperation, government procurement, temporary entry, and trade in services.

-- Canada will have a preferential trade advantage with the EU that many competitors won’t have.
+- Canada now has a preferential trade advantage with the EU that many competitors won’t have.

 |Components of wooden seats||2.7%||0%|

 - A Bilateral Dialogue on Forest Products enhances Canada’s ability to influence the development of EU measures, reduces potential negative impacts of EU measures on Canadian exports, and helps ensure continued access for Canadian forest products to the EU.

 - This provides Canada with a unique window into the regulatory development process in the EU.
 Canada will be able to raise industry concerns with proposed regulations at an early stage.

 - A new Sanitary and Phytosanitary Measures Joint Management Committee facilitates discussions between Canadian and EU experts and provides a venue for experts to resolve issues impeding trade before they become major problems.

 - CETA establishes a framework for cooperation on the full scope of animal-health, plant-health, and food-safety provisions.

 - Under CETA, Canada gains new access at the sub-central level (regions and municipalities) to procurement by local contracting authorities, bodies governed by public law (e.g. hospitals, schools, academic institutions), as well as utilities.